 There are also concerns that HIV-negative people will use PrEP in place of condoms or other safer sex measures.
 Although PrEP is designed to be used in addition to condoms or other safer sex measures or safer injection practices, one of the benefits of PrEP is that it can be taken without the agreement or knowledge of one's sex partner.
 Since condoms, when used properly, are more effective and less expensive than PrEP in preventing HIV, some believe that the approval of Truvada as PrEP may have a negative effect on these prevention efforts, and lead to additional HIV infections.
 To date, research has not shown that the use of PrEP has led to a reduction in the use of condoms or other safer sex methods.

 Some women asked about the possibility of using PrEP have expressed concerns about possible side effects.
 The studies of Truvada as PrEP have found that the most common side effects were nausea and vomiting.
 These side effects often occur among people taking a new HIV drug and often go away after a few days to weeks.

 In addition, if HIV-negative people taking PrEP become HIV+, do not know it, and continue to take Truvada, there is the possibility that their HIV will become resistant to Truvada and other similar HIV drugs.
-This not only can reduce treatment options for the individuals who become HIV+, but also can have serious consequences for public health, as Truvada-resistant HIV could then be spread to others.
+This not only can reduce treatment options for the individuals who begin living with HIV, but also can have serious consequences for public health, as Truvada-resistant HIV could then be spread to others.